-A luminescent solar concentrator (LSC) is a device capable of absorbing and concentrating sunlight to produce electricity.
+A luminescent solar concentrator (LSC) is a device capable of absorbing and concentrating sunlight for the production of electrical energy.
 Luminescent solar concentrators capture solar radiation over a large area.
-Subsequently, they convert this radiation into luminescence and direct it to a smaller target with a photovoltaic receiver.
+Subsequently, they convert this radiation into luminescence and direct it to a smaller target where there is a photovoltaic receiver.

-LSCs are transparent active photographic plates capable of absorbing light from a wide spectrum of solar radiation.
+LSC luminescent solar concentrators are transparent active photographic plates capable of absorbing light from a broad spectrum of solar radiation.

-These elements use special luminescent dyes capable of capturing light and emitting it inside the plate.
-The radiation is then transported to the edges by successive reflections within the plate.
+These elements use special luminescent dyes capable of capturing light and emitting it within the plate.
+The radiation is then transported towards the edges, through successive reflections within the plate.
 At the edges of the panels are photovoltaic cells that convert sunlight into electricity.

-Also, by passing through the solar panels, the incident radiation is converted into wavelengths that maximize the cells' efficiency.
+Additionally, as it passes through the solar panels, the incident radiation is converted into wavelengths that maximize the efficiency of the cells.

 Among the advantages of luminescent solar concentrators are:

-Higher efficiency: They make it possible to shift the solar spectrum's short-wave radiation region to a more extended wavelength range.
-Within this range, the conversion efficiency of solar cells is higher.
+Higher efficiency: They make it possible to shift the shortwave radiation region of the solar spectrum to a longer wavelength range.
+Within this range the conversion efficiency of solar cells is higher.

 Use of diffuse solar radiation.
-Achieve a high optical concentration of sunlight in stationary devices due to the ability to capture not only direct, but also diffuse light.
+Achieving a high optical concentration of sunlight in stationary devices due to the ability to capture not only direct, but also diffuse light.

-Using the LSC working with a PV system for the production of electrical energy will increase overall efficiency.
+The use of the LSC in combination with a solar photovoltaic system for the production of electrical energy will increase overall efficiency.

 The use of small area photovoltaic cells allows the use of more efficient and expensive solar cells.
 Solar cells are what convert light energy into electricity.

-This type of solar concentrator has some drawbacks:
+This type of solar concentrators has some drawbacks:

-The "cone of loss" exerts a relatively significant influence on the efficiency of the structure through which a part of the re-emitted light leaves the volume of the waveguide and can no longer be used for conversion into electrical energy.
+- The "loss cone" exerts a fairly large influence on the efficiency of the structure through which a part of the re-emitted light leaves the waveguide volume and can no longer be used for conversion into electrical energy.

-To reduce losses within the waveguide is necessary to lower the critical angle by increasing its refractive index.
-In this case, the loss due to sunlight reflection increases due to a rise in the external critical angle.
+- To reduce losses within the waveguide, it is necessary to decrease the critical angle by increasing its refractive index.
+However, in this case, the loss due to reflection of sunlight increases due to an increase in the external critical angle.
 The solution to this problem is possible by applying a coating with an intermediate refractive index to the air-waveguide interface, as a result of which losses due to reflection and radiation output from the waveguide will decrease.

-It is possible to integrate solar energy structures consisting of LSCs and PV systems into urban infrastructure using existing artificial surfaces.
-Building-integrated photovoltaics can be, for example, translucent building structures, such as windows, stained glass, cornices.
+Solar energy structures consisting of LSCs and PV systems can be integrated into urban infrastructure by using existing artificial surfaces.
+These structures can be, for example, translucent building structures, such as windows, stained glass, cornices.

-The introduction of these systems in mobile electronic devices and fabrics (e.g., backpacks) is promising.
-The cost of a structure consisting of a luminescent solar concentrator, combined with a solar cell, will be less than the cost of a pure solar cell of similar efficiency.
-It is because in the first case, the area of the photovoltaic panel will be smaller.
+The introduction of these systems into mobile and woven electronic devices (e.g. backpacks) is promising.
+The cost of a structure consisting of a luminescent solar concentrator, in combination with a solar cell, will be less than the cost of a pure solar cell of similar efficiency.
+This is due to the fact that in the first case, the area of the photovoltaic panel will be less.

-Plastics, glass, or organic solvents between the plastic or glass sheets can be used as the LSC matrix material.
-Polymeric materials are best suited for these purposes due to their optical and operational properties and their manufacturability.
+Plastics, glass or organic solvents located between the plastic or glass sheets can be used as LSC matrix material.
+Polymeric materials are best suited for these purposes due to their optical and operational properties as well as their manufacturability.
 For these purposes, polymethyl methacrylate and polystyrene are most often used.

-Organic dyes, composed of rare earth metal ions and quantum dots, of which the former are the most widely used due to their high quantum yield, ease of use, and low cost, can act as a luminescent material.
+Organic dyes, compounds with rare metal ions and quantum dots, of which the former are the most widely used due to their high quantum yield, ease of use and low cost, can act as luminescent material.